gartfr/ReplaceDiskArray/README.md

 - Clone the disk partition from a member of the array
 ```
 sgdisk /dev/sdX -R /dev/sdY
 !
+BE CAREFUL
-Be careful /dev/sdX is the source
+! /dev/sdX is the source
 ! /dev/sdY is the new disk
 !
 DO NOT MIX UP
 ```